francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 4: List environment variables
+# Task 5: List local and environment variables

 ## Description
-This script lists all the environment variables using printenv.
+This script lists all local and environment variables, along with functions.